Tribes (film): Plot

-Private Adrian, a young United States Marine Corps Vietnam War-era draftee who, despite being an anti-war hippie, reluctantly reports to boot camp to fulfill his duty as an American.
+Private Adrian, a young United States Marine Corps Vietnam War-era draftee, despite being an anti-war hippie, reluctantly reports to boot camp to fulfill his duty as an American.
 Adrian excels as a leader, though his pacifist ideology presents continuing conflicts between himself and his superiors.
 Adrian's drill instructor, Gunnery Sergeant Thomas Drake quickly recognizes Adrian's leadership qualities, but is conflicted as he grows to respect Adrian while also realizing that he represents everything Adrian opposes.
 At one point, Adrian points out that his love of meditation is similar to Drake's drawing to relax, indicating a sketch of a flying bird.
 Both are ways of finding freedom.
 Drake responds angrily, denying that he had drawn the picture.

 Throughout the training, Drake's superior, Chief Drill Instructor Master Sergeant Frank DePayster, takes an instant dislike to Adrian.
 Disciplinary problems with the platoon begin to arise as Adrian's influence on fellow recruits begins to have an impact on the effectiveness of Drake's instruction.
 DePayster repeatedly argues with Drake about Adrian, claiming that the fact that the man is performing all of his assigned tasks is not enough.
 He considers Adrian's attitude grounds enough for him to be set back and placed in the Motivational Platoon, a disciplinary unit for problem recruits.
 Drake disagrees and allows Adrian to continue training.

 However, during a weekend pass in San Diego, Adrian becomes disenchanted with military life and exchanges his dress uniform for civilian clothes at an Army-Navy store.
 Drake tracks him down and brings him back to the base to continue training.
-DePayster, at odds with Drake's attitude toward Adrian, goes behind Drake's back and files a complaint against both Drake and Adrian with the Company Commanding Officer.
-Without Drake's approval, the Commanding Officer drops Adrian from the platoon and places him in the Motivational Platoon under DePayster, where he will effectively be "recycled" for an extended period of training time.
+DePayster, at odds with Drake's attitude toward Adrian, goes behind Drake's back and files a complaint against both Drake and Adrian with the Company commanding officer.
+Without Drake's approval, the commanding officer drops Adrian from the platoon and places him in the Motivational Platoon under DePayster, where he will effectively be "recycled" for an extended period of training time.
 Drake accuses DePayster of carrying out a personal vendetta, to which DePayster replies, "I'll forget I heard that."

 Drake takes the drawing of the bird from his desk drawer and hangs it up, thus signifying his own method of rebellion and freedom.
 The platoon graduates without Adrian.
 As Drake awaits a new batch of recruits, DePayster informs him that Adrian went "over the hill" during the night.